 - Wrong / Fraudulent signature*

-Once you get each signature, the petiton bearer (the one who agreees to carry your petition and request and obtain signatues) must have the sheet with as many as 50 signatures notarized in an affidavit.
+Once you get each signature, the petition bearer (the one who agrees to carry your petition and request and obtain signatures) must have the sheet with as many as 50 signatures notarized in an affidavit.
 This person is then referred to as an Affiant.
 There are numerous reasons why, after all the work of collecting the signatures on a sheet is completed, the opponent may have the whole sheet stricken because the Affiant made a mistake.
 The type of errors an Affiant might make are listed below: